dblackmorris/fixer/README.md

 # Link fixer #

-An extension for Chromium that prevents Google from hijacking your search results.
+An extension for Chromium that prevents Google from hijacking your search results.It is a client side privacy preserving protection.

-It works by using a pair of "mousedown" event one on bubble up and one on bubble down.
-It restores the link location on the bubble up.